nevalang/website/content/docs/tutorial/03/index.md

 ---

 title: Hello World
 weight: 3

 ---

 Isn't it odd to reach the "Hello, World!" moment only in the third lesson - the starting point that most tutorials begin with?
 Well, many peculiarities await us in Nevalang.
 However, we hope that by the end of this tutorial, they will no longer seem like oddities.
 Who knows, you might even start thinking, "Could it have been any other way?".
 Of course, we could have started with "Hello, World!" too, without delving into the intricate details of how every little thing works, but our goal, once again, is to achieve a deep understanding of how Nevalang is structured.
 And, actually, "Hello, World!" is not as straightforward as it seems.

+Go to your `nevalang_test` directory and replace content of the `main.neva` with this:

 ```neva
 const greeting string = 'Hello, World!'